raduncan313/trXRD_cube_utilities/README.md

 # trXRD_cube_utilities
 An object-oriented MATLAB coding framework to help with analysis of ultrafast x-ray diffraction experiments.

-See `examples.m` for demonstrations on how to use the Cube class defined in `Cube.m` This script requires some data that I won't post to GitHub, so ask me for it if you would like to run it.
+See `examples.m` for demonstrations on how to use the Cube class defined in `Cube.m`.
+This script requires some data that I won't post to GitHub, so ask me for it if you would like to run it.

 Below are some use cases of the Cube class: